-We operate in a changing environment that involves numerous known and unknown risks and uncertainties that could materially adversely affect our operations.
-In addition to the risk factor below, factors that have affected our Company are described in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020 as filed with the SEC on March 15, 2021 and are incorporated by reference herein.
+iCAD operates in a changing environment that involves numerous known and unknown risks and uncertainties that could materially adversely affect the Company's operations.
+In addition to the risk factor below, factors that have affected the Company are described in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2020 as filed with the SEC on March 15, 2021 and are incorporated by reference herein.

-We expect the novel coronavirus (COVID-19) pandemic to have a significant effect on our results of operations.
+iCAD expects the novel coronavirus (COVID-19) pandemic to have a significant effect on the Company's results of operations.
 In addition, it has resulted in significant financial market volatility, and its impact on the global economy appears to be significant.
-A worsening of the pandemic will have a material adverse impact on our business, results of operations and financial condition and on the market price of our common stock.
+A worsening of the pandemic will have a material adverse impact on the Company's business, results of operations and financial condition and on the market price of the Company's common stock.

 On March 12, 2020, the World Health Organization declared COVID-19 to be a pandemic.
 In an effort to contain and mitigate the spread of the COVID-19 pandemic, the United States, many countries in Europe, as well as Canada and China, have imposed unprecedented restrictions on travel, and there have been business closures and a substantial reduction in economic activity in countries that have had significant outbreaks of COVID-19.
-As a provider of devices and services to the health care industry, our operations have been materially affected.
-Significant uncertainty remains as to the impact of the COVID-19 pandemic on our operations and on the global economy as a whole.
+As a provider of devices and services to the health care industry, the Company's operations have been materially affected.
+Significant uncertainty remains as to the impact of the COVID-19 pandemic on the Company's operations and on the global economy as a whole.
 It is currently not possible to predict how long the pandemic will last or the time that it will take for economic activity to return to prior levels.
 The COVID-19 pandemic has resulted in significant financial market volatility and uncertainty.
-A worsening of the levels of market disruption and volatility seen in the recent past will have an adverse effect on our ability to access capital, on our business, results of operations and financial condition, and on the market price of our common stock.
-Our results for the quarter ending March 31, 2021 reflect a negative impact from the COVID-19 pandemic due to some healthcare facilities' additional focus on COVID-19.
-Although we do not provide guidance to investors relating to our results of operations, our results for the quarter ending June 30, 2021, and possibly future quarters, could reflect a negative impact from the COVID-19 pandemic for similar reasons.
-Depending upon the duration and severity of the pandemic, the effect on our results over the long term is uncertain.
+A worsening of the levels of market disruption and volatility seen in the recent past will have an adverse effect on the Company's ability to access capital, on the Company's business, results of operations and financial condition, and on the market price of the Company's common stock.
+The Company's results for the quarter ending September 30, 2021 reflect a negative impact from the COVID-19 pandemic due to some healthcare facilities' additional focus on COVID-19 and from the effect on our customers and potential customers of supply chain issues relating thereto.
+Although the Company does not provide guidance to investors relating to our results of operations, the Company's results for the quarter ending December 31, 2021, and possibly future quarters, could reflect a negative impact from the COVID-19 pandemic for similar reasons.
+Depending upon the duration and severity of the pandemic, the effect on the Company's results over the long term is uncertain.